elegantweb/sanitizer/README.md

 #### Optional

-If you are planning to use sanitizer for all your HTTP requests, you can optionally disable Default Laravel `TrimStrings` and `ConvertEmptyStringsToNull` from your HTTP kernel.
+If you are planning to use sanitizer for all of your HTTP requests, you can optionally disable Laravel's `TrimStrings` and `ConvertEmptyStringsToNull` middleware from your HTTP kernel.

 ```php
 protected $middleware = [